-As explained above, the survey results show that the central part of Mafou Zone Integrale Protégée (ZIP) is the best site for the release of the first group.
+As explained in the Annual Report, the survey results showed that the central part of Mafou Zone Integrale Protégée (ZIP) as being the best site for the release of the first group.
 The suggested release method consists of building an electrical fence (500 meters long) at the release site with a veterinary cage (6 meters by 8 meters by 2 meters high) adjacent to that fence.
 A human camp will also be built on the other side of the river to prevent the released chimpanzees from following their human trackers back to camp, since chimps do not swim.